IvanLudvig/IvanLudvig.github.io/_posts/2024-05-03-k-means-webgpu.md

 Atwood's Law states:
 > Any application that can be written in JavaScript, will eventually be written in JavaScript.

-Once I had an assignment to implement the k-means clustering algorith with a visualization in any programming language.
+Once I had an assignment to implement the k-means clustering algorithm with a visualization in any programming language.
 Considering that I had experience making pretty visualizations with JavaScript, that's what I chose and it turned out [great](/tech/k-means-d3){:target="_blank"}.
 Naturally, someone told me that JS is slow compared to C++, Python or whatever (Rust wasn't a big thing then).
 But now, years later, having heard of the trendy and efficient WebGPU, I decided to check it out by implementing k-means with WebGPU.
 I am especially excited about compute shaders.

-I've played around with [shaders](/shaders){:target="_blank"} before, as well as did some [game development](https://github.com/IvanLudvig/StarStorm){:target="_blank"}, so I'm familiar with graphic rendering concepts, but that's it.
-This post somewhat explains the code and my thought process.

 ## Setting up
 We start by creating the `index.html` file with a 512x512 canvas and linking a CSS file `styles.css` and JS script `index.js`.